By 10 min read Last Updated: 18. March 2025

 Be a freelancer without hassle and get paid without your own CVR number with Factofly.
 We help almost 2,000 others with an everyday life without administration.

-Electronic invoicing: Best practices and tips for success
+Electronic Invoicing: Best Practices and Tips for Success

-Factofly as an invoice service
+Factofly as an invoicing service

 Factofly takes care of creating, sending and following up on invoices.
 This frees up time and lets you focus on your core business, while you can rest assured that your invoicing is in professional hands.